-Area 2: The Bethesda shaft excavation and lagging installation continues to progress.
+Area 2: The Bethesda shaft excavation and lagging installation continues to progress and placement of concrete for the Purple Line project box structure is complete.
 At Plymouth Tunnel west portal, installation of the Support of Excavation (SOE) at Manchester station continues.
-At Plymouth Tunnel east portal, tunneling continued to a current length of 760 feet of the first (top) heading; completion of the approximately 1040 feet of tunnel top heading continues to be forecasted for the end of 2018.
+At Plymouth Tunnel east portal, tunneling continued to a current length of 960 feet of the first (top) heading; completion of the approximately 1040 feet of tunnel top heading continues to be forecasted for the end of 2018.
+[Editorial note: Plymouth Tunnel top heading breakthrough was achieved on December 20, 2018].